-&lt;sup>356 Gitari, p.
+356 Gitari, p.
 9. The Rt.
-Rev. Dr. David Gitari: Bishop of Mount Kenya East, Kenya, and Chairman of the Theological Commission of the World Evangelical Fellowship gets around to determining whether their members have outstanding obligations to former spouses before allowing them to be remarried.
-Yet, where is the outcry against serial monogamy-or for that matter, adultery?
+Rev. Dr. David Gitari: Bishop of Mount Kenya East, Kenya, and Chairman of the Theological Commission of the World Evangelical Fellowship

-&lt;sup>357 A dilemma is a choice between equally disagreeable alternatives.
+357 A dilemma is a choice between equally disagreeable alternatives.
 A false dilemma is an argument maintaining that only these few alternatives are available.
 A false dilemma is akin to "tragic moral choice" which we discussed earlier.
+358 Gitari, p.
+8

-&lt;sup>359 outstanding for negative characteristics
+359 outstanding for negative characteristics